endlos99/flashrom99/doc/MANUAL.md

 If this doesn't help, please send a note to the developer at <r@0x01.de> for further analysis.

-#### Games with known issues.
+#### Programs with known issues.

+All programs that read from or write to disk such as Console Writer, fbForth, or 4A/DOS, may not work correctly, depending on your disk controller.

-These programs are know to have some flaws when run on the FlashROM 99:
+These programs are known to have some flaws when run on the FlashROM 99:

 - Console Writer: Input line shows dotted pattern.
 - Miner 2049er: Crashes spectacularly.
 Freezes when loaded directly.
-- Sudoku: Crashes, also when loaded directly.

 Note that for now, this list refers to particular images tested.
 There might be different images of those programs that work.